tgrabus/devboosterkit/templates/infrastructure/azure/modules/key_vault/README.md

 ### <a name="input_private_endpoints"></a> [private\_endpoints](#input\_private\_endpoints)

-Description: A map of private endpoints to create
+Description: A map of Private Endpoints to create for the Key Vault.

+Map key is an arbitrary identifier.
+Each object supports:

+- `private_dns_zone_resource_id` - Resource ID of the Private DNS Zone to link (e.g. /subscriptions/<subId>/resourceGroups/<rg>/providers/Microsoft.Network/privateDnsZones/privatelink.vaultcore.azure.net).
+- `subnet_resource_id` - Resource ID of the subnet where the Private Endpoint will be created.
+- `resource_group_name` - Optional.
+Target resource group name for the Private Endpoint resource.
+If omitted, module defaults are used.

 Type: